Mr. K

 Trim branches away when getting to wild comb and swarms.
 Essential for accessing beehives in trees and dense vegetation.

 Raw honey from desert-tough trees.
 No fancy packaging or marketing - just honest honey that actually tastes like something.
+Extracting now - limited batch.

 Same premium honey, six 150g jars.
 Perfect for sampling or gifting.
 Warning: regular honey may disappoint after this.
+Extracting now - limited batch.

 Raw honeycomb straight from the hive.
 No processing, no spinning - just wax, honey, and whatever the bees decided to include.
+Cutting now - limited batch.

 Bred tough in Alice Springs conditions.
-These queens handle 45Β°C summers and freezing winters - conditions that would kill most southern queens.
+These queens handle 45°C summers and freezing winters - conditions that would kill most southern queens.

 Pollen from whatever's flowering out here in the scrub.
 We collect it when we can - desert plants don't bloom on your schedule, they bloom when they bloody well feel like it after a bit of rain.
 Seasonal stuff, so don't expect it year-round.
 Contact us if you want some.